OlremProj/technical-test/README.md

 ```

 ### Amelioration

+With more time in real project condition :

 - With monorepo solution like NX or turbo to create lib to avoid duplicate code
 - Use stronger solution than redis with kafka or rabbitMQ and set up ttl manament with strong cache on transactions messaging to be sure to don't loose anything